BZIvanov/Bootcamps-API/security-packages.md

 Short list of examples with the security packages.

-- **MongosSanitize** - it will help with something like logging in with the below credentials
+- **MongosSanitize** - it will help with something like logging in with the below credentials.
+Note that this package will change the request query object.

 ```javascript
 {